TheSoftNode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 10. 9-print_comb.c: A program that prints all possible combinations of single-digit numbers.

 11. 100-print_comb3.c: A program that prints all possible different combinations of two digits.

+12. 101-print_comb4.c: A program that prints all possible different combinations of three digits.